codingsince1985/couchcache/README.md

 ==
 A caching service developed in Go.
 It provides REST APIs to access key-value pairs stored in Couchbase.

-You may also consider [use Couchcache as mocked service](http://codingsince1985.blogspot.com.au/2015/05/use-caching-service-as-mocked.html) to replace HttpMock products when doing TDD.
+You may also consider [using couchcache as a mocked service](http://codingsince1985.blogspot.com.au/2015/05/use-caching-service-as-mocked.html) when doing TDD.

 To start couchcache
 --